VCU-Bioinformatics-Core/proteomics_core_pipelines/README.md

-# bulk_rnaseq_pipelines
+# Proteomics Core Analyses
-BISR pipelines to analyze proteomics data to generate standard first-pass deliverables.
-These pipeline include:
+BISR analyses to process proteomics data to generate standard first-pass deliverables.

-# Differential Expression Analysis Pipeline
+## Differential Expression Analysis

-## Introduction
+### Introduction
 This is a bioinformatics pipeline that performs differential gene expression analysis of RNA-seq count data.
 It is designed to provide a streamlined, reproducible workflow for identifying genes with statistically significant expression differences between experimental conditions.
 It incorporates best-practice recommendations for RNA-seq data analysis, including normalization, dispersion estimation, and hypothesis testing.
 A comprehensive report with key visualizations for each specified comparison is automatically generated.

-## Table of Contents
+### Table of Contents
 - [Pipeline](#pipeline)
 - [Preparing your R Environment](#preparing-your-r-environment)
 - [Usage](#usage)